rajatbutola/LSTM-based-Language-Model/README.md

 ## 6. Contribution

 Contributions are welcome!
-Please submit a pull request or open an issue for any feature requests or bug reports.
+Please submit a pull request or open an issue for any feature requests or bug report.
 For major changes, please open an issue first to discuss what you would like to change.